-In clean-contaminated head and neck surgery, in which controlled opening of the aerodigestive tract is performed, prolonging antibiotic prophylaxis for more than 24 hours has not been shown to provide advantages.
-However, when free flaps are used, the risk of infection is greater and it is recommended to prolong the administration of antibiotics for 48h
+In clean-contaminated head and neck surgery, in which a controlled opening of the aerodigestive tract is performed, prolonging AP for more than 24 hours has not been shown to provide advantages1.
+However, when free flaps are used, the risk of infection is greater and it is recommended to prolong the administration of antibiotics for 48 hours.^{2,3}

-1. Short-term antibiotic prophylaxis (less than 3 days) is recommended, with broad spectrum antibiotics covering Gram+, Gram- and anaerobes in microsurgical reconstruction procedures.
+1. Short-term AP (less than 3 days) is recommended, with broad spectrum antibiotics covering Gram+, Gram- and anaerobes in microsurgical reconstruction procedures

-Chiesa-Estomba CM, Lechien JR, Fakhry N, Melkane A, Calvo-Henriquez C, de Siati D, Gonzalez-Garcia JA, Fagan JJ, Ayad T. Systematic review of international guidelines for perioperative antibiotic prophylaxis in Head & Neck Surgery.
+1. Chiesa-Estomba CM, Lechien JR, Fakhry N, Melkane A, Calvo-Henriquez C, de Siati D, Gonzalez-Garcia JA, Fagan JJ, Ayad T. Systematic review of international guidelines for perioperative antibiotic prophylaxis in Head & Neck Surgery.
 A YO-IFOS Head & Neck Study Group Position Paper.
 Head Neck.
 2019 Sep;41(9):3434-3456.